+'''

-''' string fName("demo.xml");
+1 string fName("demo.xml");

 XMLreader config(fName);

 int lx, ly;

 std::string imagename;

-config["Mesh"]["lx"].get(lx);
+6 config["Mesh"]["lx"].get(lx);

 XMLreader meshconfig = config["Mesh"];

 ly = config["Mesh"]["ly"].get<int>();

+config["VisualizationImages"]["Filename"].get(Filename);

-config["VisualizationImages"]["Filename"].get(Filename); '''
+'''

-Let us examine the code above.
 First, an XMLreader object config is created.
 There are multiple ways to access the configuration data.
 To select the tag you would like to read, you just use an associative array like syntax as shown above.

-To get a specific value, there are now multiple methods.
-One is to pass a predefined variable to get, which automatically converts the string in the config file to the correct type, if it is one of the basic C++ types.
+To get a specific value out of an XML parameter file, there are multiple methods.
+One is to pass a predefined variable to the method get(), which automatically converts the string in the config file to the correct type, if it is one of the basic C++ types.
 The other method is to call get without a parameter but with the needed type as a template parameter, like get<int>().
 For large subtrees with lots of parameters, you can also create a subobject.
 For this, you just have to reassign your selected subtree to a new XMLreader-object as is done above for Mesh.